danth6961/tsp-rebalance-app/docs/project_handoff.md

 - scores macro and market inputs
 - selects the regime
 - applies allocation adjustments
-- handles panic and emergency logic
+- handles panic/emergency logic
 - applies F Fund unlock logic
 - applies asymmetric volatility and strong DXY adjustments
-- determines IFT eligibility
+- determines IFT recommendation

 Important:
 - `engine.py` should use the same baseline regime allocations as `constants.py`
 - emergency and F Fund overlay logic should remain intact
-- IFT gating is functional, but if stricter turnover control is desired, it may need further tightening
+- any remaining IFT gating nuances should stay inside the engine / IFT state-machine boundary, not in the UI

 ### `data_sources.py`
 External data acquisition.

 It fetches or derives market and macro inputs and provides fallback handling if live data is unavailable.

+The source layer should also surface provenance and freshness metadata where possible so the UI can distinguish live, stale, and fallback inputs.

 ### `storage.py`
 Persistence layer.